Oh, the stories this place could tell...

 Additional and flexible meeting spaces will provide essential adaptability for hosting multiple large groups at once.

+With Phase 1 complete and paid for, we now need $6,500,000 for Phase 2.
 We must begin immediately.
-Ground has already broken on the new Snack and Gift annex, and we plan to begin Phase 2 next year with the clearing of the old building.
-Phase 1 will require $630,000, while we need $5,000,000 for Phase 2.
 Construction in the mountains is a challenging and expensive endeavor, but we have partnered with a build/design firm that knows the process well.